TurakhiaLab/metaWEPP/README.md

 ### <a name="arg"> Arguments

-metaWEPP requries the following arguments, either through the 'config/config.yaml' or as command-line arguments.:
+metaWEPP requires the following arguments, either through the 'config/config.yaml' or as command-line arguments.:

 1. `KRAKEN_DB` - Name of the Kraken database.
 2. `DIR` - Folder containing either metagenomic reads for analysis or reference FASTA files for simulating reads with MeSS.